airbnb/MagazineLayout/README.md

 Other features:
 - Specifying horizontal item spacing on a per-section basis
 - Specifying vertical row spacing on a per-section basis
+- Specifying section insets on a per-section basis
 - Specifying item insets on a per-section basis

 These capabilities have allowed us to build a wide variety of screens in the Airbnb app, many of which are among our highest-traffic screens.
 Here are just a few examples of screens laid out using `MagazineLayout`: